Survey: Budgeting Is the Most Important Money Skill That Isn’t Taught In Schools

 A majority — 53% — of respondents chose budgeting as the most important money skill not currently taught in schools, making it by far the most popular answer of the survey.
 The second, third and fourth most popular choices showed that respondents valued skills surrounding managing debt, investing and using credit.
 The least important money skill — according to the survey — was leveraging compound interest, which only 4% of respondents ranked as the most important.

 Creating a budget is a vital personal finance skill that involves keeping track of one’s income and expenses.
 The process of budgeting requires you to analyze and even change your spending habits to be able to live within your means while setting aside money to pay down debt or save for emergencies or big-ticket purchases.

 Budgeting is an important tool because having a defined budget is often regarded as the first step toward achieving financial wellness.
 Making a budget gives you control of your money and can help you prioritize what’s worth spending your hard-earned money on.

 How To Manage Debt

 The survey found managing debt the next most popular answer, with 13% of respondents naming it the most important money skill not taught in schools.
-It’s not surprising that many people consider taking care of debt a priority — a recent CNBC report found that the average American household with debt owes a staggering $155,622.
+It’s not surprising that many people consider taking care of debt a priority — the latest data available from the U.S. Census Bureau reports that the average American household with debt owes a staggering $131,800.

 Getting out of debt can be extremely difficult, especially for those who are already struggling to make ends meet.
 But the longer you wait to tackle debt, the harder it gets.
 Debt management requires careful calculation of your personal finances and making hard choices about how to spend money while you work toward paying off what you owe.